elliemarfleet/PFSS-Python2/README.md

 [UML.png](UML.png): the UML diagram associated with the project/code.

+[supportingdoc.docx](supportingdoc.docx): the supporting document giving context and supplementary information on the project.

 [LICENSE](LICENSE): this file outlines that the project has been licensed under the MIT License.